All Jason Momoa Movies [Ranked]

 Neon Genesis Evangelion Chronological Watch Order

-The following order of Neon Genesis Evangelion is ideal for optimum viewing experience as it dives into the core storyline in the exact order as it should.
+The following order of Neon Genesis Evangelion is ideal for optimum viewing experience as it dives into the core storyline in the exact order it should.

 The TV series comes first and it is crucial setting up the plot and place the characters.
 On their own, the TV series and the End of Evangelion movie are enough to entertain a casual viewer.